dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

 the Device Tree ecosystem, and in particular in parallel with dom0less Device Tree entries.
 On Arm, Xen is already designed to boot from a host Device Tree description (dtb) file and the LCM entries can be embedded into this host dtb file.
-This makes detecting the LCM entries and supporting hyperlaunch on Arm relatively straight forward.
+This makes detecting the LCM entries and supporting Hyperlaunch on Arm relatively straight forward.
 Relative to the described x86 approach, at the point where Xen inspects the first MB2 module, on Arm Xen will check if the top level LCM node exists in the host dtb file.
 If the LCM node does exist, then at